What To Expect

 The Wesleyan Church is a Protestant, evangelical, holiness denomination with a rich heritage.
 We have seen it as our special mission to emphasize the message of “full salvation from all sin.”
 We teach that a victorious Christian life is possible for all believers through the experience of both forgiveness of sins and the filling of the Holy Spirit in our lives.
 Our ministries emphasize practical Bible teaching, uplifting worship and special programs to meet a variety of life needs.

-With World Headquarters in Fishers, Indiana, The Wesleyan Church has nearly 400,000 constituents in 5,000 churches and missions in 80 countries of the world.
+With World Headquarters in Fishers, Indiana, The Wesleyan Church has nearly 525,000 constituents in 6,000 churches worldwide and missions in nearly 100 countries of the world.
 Formed in 1968 resulting from the mergers between several like-minded groups, dating back as far as 1843, The Wesleyan Church has its roots in John Wesley’s Methodism.

 The Wesleyan Church’s vision is transforming lives, churches and communities through the hope and holiness of Jesus Christ.